new-church/sc-www/content/resources/links/_index.md

 - [offTheLeftEye](https://offthelefteye.com) has great videos exploring the afterlife, angels and spirits, near-death experiences, God, spirituality, and much more, and discusses how they relate to modern-day life.
 - [Splendors of the Spirit](https://www.youtube.com/watch?v=RdzeFKh9_D4) excellent hour-long film on the life and legacy of Emanuel Swedenborg
 - [Swedenborg Australia YouTube channel](https://www.youtube.com/channel/UC_YRMrzGHVbP23SQAXYK8lQ) has videos of talks in Australia on Swedenborg and spirituality - includes _Spiritual Rays of Light_ a slideshow of Swedenborg concepts.
+- [Spiritual Shorts](https://www.youtube.com/@spiritualshorts43/videos) has topical videos produced by Rev Howard Thompson of Roseville New Church (see also link below under Swedenborg Organisations - Australia).

 ### Spiritual practice sites